ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 If one of the temporary records matches then the Verifier MUST add the `endv` Endorsement entry to the ACS.
 This Endorsement includes the authority which signed the Conditional Endorsement Series Triple.

-#### Matching a stateful environment against the Accepted Claims Set {#sec-match-one-se}
+#### Processing a stateful environment against the Appraisal Claims Set {#sec-match-one-se}

-This section describes how a stateful environment is matched against an Accepted Claims Set entry.
+This section describes how a stateful environment is matched against an ACS entry.
 If any part of the processing indicates that the stateful environment does not match then the remaining steps in this section are skipped for that stateful environment.

-The Verifier initializes a temporary "candidate entries" variable with all entries in the Accepted Claims Set (ACS) where the stateful enviromnment `environment-map` is a subset of the ACS `environment-map`.
+The Verifier initializes a temporary "candidate entries" variable with all entries in the ACS where the stateful enviromnment `environment-map` is a subset of the ACS `environment-map`.

 A stateful environment `environment-map` is a subset of an ACS entry `environment-map` if each field (for example `class`, `instance` etc.) which is present in the stateful environment `environment-map` is also present in the ACS entry, and the CBOR encoded field values in the stateful environment and ACS entry are binary identical.
 If a field is not present in the stateful environment `environment-map` then the presence of, and value of, the corresponding ACS entry field does not affect whether the `environment-map`s are subsets.